dotnet/docs/docs/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only.md

 ## Type of breaking change

-Breaks source compatibility.
+This change breaks source compatibility.

 ## Reason for change

 Because `System.Drawing.Common` was designed to be a thin wrapper over Windows technologies, its cross-platform implementation is subpar.

 `libgdiplus` is the main provider of the cross-platform implementation of `System.Drawing.Common` on the native side. `libgdiplus` is effectively a reimplementation of the parts of Windows that `System.Drawing.Common` depends on.
 That implementation makes `libgdiplus` a non-trivial component.
-It's around 30,000 lines of C code, virtually untested, and lacks a lot of functionality. `libgdiplus` also has numerous external dependencies for image processing and text rendering, such as `cairo`, `pango`, and other native libraries.
-Those dependencies make maintaining and shipping it even more challenging.
+It's around 30,000 lines of C code that's largely untested, and it lacks a lot of functionality. `libgdiplus` also has numerous external dependencies for image processing and text rendering, such as `cairo`, `pango`, and other native libraries.
+Those dependencies make maintaining and shipping the component even more challenging.
 Since the inclusion of the Mono cross-platform implementation, we have redirected numerous issues to `libgdiplus` that never got fixed.
 In comparison, other external dependencies we have taken, such as `icu` or `openssl`, are high-quality libraries.
 It's not viable to get `libgdiplus` to the point where its feature set and quality is on par with the rest of the .NET stack.

-From analysis of NuGet packages, we've observed that `System.Drawing.Common` is used cross-platform mostly for image manipulation like QR code generators and text rendering.
+From analysis of NuGet packages, we've observed that `System.Drawing.Common` is used cross-platform mostly for image manipulation, such as QR code generators and text rendering.
 We haven't noticed heavy graphics usage, as our cross-platform graphics support is incomplete.
 The usages we see of `System.Drawing.Common` in non-Windows environments are typically well supported with SkiaSharp and ImageSharp.

 `System.Drawing.Common` will continue to evolve only in the context of Windows Forms and GDI+.